openflighthpc/openflight-slurm-multinode/README.md

 - Set variables
     - `cluster_name`: The name for this cluster to go by, it will appear in the command prompt and web suite
     - `default_nfs_server`: The hostname or IP of the default NFS server
         - This defaults to empty, if left empty then no NFS mounts will be setup.
 Additional mounts can be added to `roles/nfs/vars/main.yml` following the style of the existing mounts.
-If NFS servers to be setup are to be setup with this playbook then the `server` key must match the `inventory_hostname` of the NFS server to be configured.
+The NFS servers to be setup will need to be done with this playbook so the `server` key must match the `inventory_hostname` of the NFS server to be configured.
     - `slurm_server`: The hostname or IP of the SLURM controller
         - This defaults to the first node in the `login` group as that will also be configured as the SLURM controller
     - `default_username`: The default user on the system (e.g. on a Flight Solo image this will be `flight`)